WyseNynja/Splatoon-2-Drawing/README.md

 Install teensy_loader_cli from [Homebrew](https://brew.sh/) (with `brew install teensy_loader_cli`) or hid_bootloader_cli from LUFA.
 Then run commands like these:

-    # you can customize these
+    # you must customize these
-    MCU=at90usb1286
     IMG="/full/path/to/your/AwesomeDrawing.data"
     OUTPUT=AwesomeDrawing

+    # you might need to customize these
+    MCU=at90usb1286
     TARGET=$(pwd)/target
     LOADER=teensy_loader_cli

-    # these should probably be copy/pasted and run
+    # then copy, paste and run this
     docker run --rm -it \
         --env "MCU=$MCU" \
         -v "$IMG:/input.data" \